 - In Scotland, they rarely eat with their hands, except when eating sandwiches or hot dogs.
-Forks and knives are used at all times, even when eating pizza, fruit, and hard-to-cut items like chicken.
-Keep both hands visible at all times, even when you are done eating.
+Forks and knives are always used, even when eating pizza, fruit, and hard-to-cut items like chicken.
+Keep both hands visible, even when you are done eating.

-- To love Scotland’s national dish, the infamous Haggis, is for those of us who have a palate for adventure.
+- To love Scotland’s national dish, the infamous Haggis is for those of us who have a palate for adventure.
 Haggis is made with sheep’s heart, liver, and lungs; then, it boils in the animal’s stomach.
-We had it for breakfast every day, and over time we grew to enjoy it.
+We had it for breakfast every day, and we grew to enjoy it over time.

-- The Scottish traditional breakfast includes Haggis, Lorne sausage, baked beans, tattie scones, poached egg, sauteed mushrooms, half a tomato, toast, and English tea.
-Though Black pudding is traditionally from England (not a dessert, a mix of pork blood and various cereals), it can also be found on Scotland breakfast plates.
+- The traditional Scottish breakfast includes Haggis, Lorne sausage, baked beans, tattie scones, poached egg, sauteed mushrooms, half a tomato, toast, and English tea.
+Black pudding is traditionally from England (not a dessert, a mix of pork blood and various cereals), but it can also be found on Scotland breakfast plates.

-- When someone asks you to pass them something, place it down next to them.
+- Place it next to them when someone asks you to pass them something.
 Handing it directly, they believe, will bring them bad luck.

 - There is rarely table service at pubs; order food at the bar.
 Pay for both and drinks at the time your order them.

-- It’s is customary to buy a round in return, referred to as standing your round.
+- It is customary to buy a round in return, referred to as standing your round.
 Purchase the next round before finishing the previous round.

 - If you are lucky enough to be invited to someone’s house, always come bearing a gift.
 This can be a bottle of whiskey, wine, flowers, or chocolates.

-- In Scotland, they have an old proverb that goes, ‘today’s rain is tomorrow’s whisky.’
+- They have an old proverb in Scotland, ‘today’s rain is tomorrow’s whisky.’